Non-Sequential Decentralized Stochastic Control Revisited: Causality and Static Reducibility: Introduction

-In this paper, we study static reducibility for non-sequential stochastic control problems.
-During our derivations and results, we also present new interpretations for some of the classical results put forward by Witsenhausen, Andersland, and Teneketzis.
+In this paper, in the context of non-sequential decentralized stochastic control, we will first revisit the notion of Causality (a definition due to Witsenhausen and which has been refined by Andersland and Tekenetzis), and provide an alternative representation using imaginary agents.
+Through this representation, we show that Causality is equivalent to Causal Implementability (and Dead-Lock Freeness), thus, generalizing previous results by Witsenhausen \cite{WitsenhausenSIAM71} and later by Andersland and Teneketzis \cite{AnderslandTeneketzisI}.
+Moreover, we will show that under our alternative definition one can obtain a concise proof of the fact that causality leads to solvability measurability \cite{WitsenhausenSIAM71} which is a concept that relates to the well-posedness of the problem.
+We then study static reducibility for non-sequential stochastic control problems.
+During our derivations and results, we also present new interpretations for some of the classical results put forward by Witsenhausen, Andersland, and Teneketzis- in terms of the imaginary DM model.
 It is our hope that research in this field may be revived in the community.

 Static reduction also facilitates stochastic optimality analysis via numerical methods and convex relaxations \cite{saldiyukselGeoInfoStructure} and learning theoretic methods in decentralized stochastic control \cite{ArslanYukselTAC16}.
 Notably, for non-sequential systems it is particularly challenging to apply dynamic programming or reason via backwards induction.
-One benefit of reduction is that even if the cost function is not written explicitly or known, that there is one such cost function and that the information is static, certifies the approach that one can apply learning algorithms to converge both to equilibria \cite{ArslanYukselTAC16} or optimal solutions \cite{yongacoglu2021decentralized}; for continuous spaces this also applies \cite[Section 6.1]{altabaa2023decentralized}.
-This is a very useful practical implication of static reducibility, in particular for non-sequential teams.
-In the non-sequential case, static reduction is even more appealing, since it effectively decouples the agents, and the problem can be solved as if all agents act at the same time, independently in an equivalent probability space.
-This saves the need for a tedious optimality analysis along the realized solution paths, in which the ordering of agents is dependent on the sample path and policies of agents.
+One benefit of static reduction is that even if the cost function associated with a static formulation is not written explicitly or known, the fact that there exists one such cost function, and the fact that the information is static allows one to apply learning algorithms to converge to equilibria \cite{ArslanYukselTAC16}; for continuous spaces this also holds \cite[Section 6.1]{altabaa2023decentralized}.